AaltoSciComp/scicomp-docs/triton/ref/commandline.rst

+General notes
+   The command line has many small programs that when connected, allow you to do many things.
+Only a little bit of this is shown here.

+   Programs are generally silent if everything worked, and only print an error if something goes wrong.

 ``ls [DIR]``
-   List current directory (or DIR)
+   List current directory (or DIR if given).

 ``pwd``
-   Print current directory
+   Print current directory.

 ``cd DIR``
    Change directory.  ``..`` is parent directory, ``/`` is root, ``/``